bnb-chain/BEPs/BEP18.md

 If a user wants to sync from (majority) peers' latest sync-able height, they should set `state_sync_height` to 0.

 Stop and restart fullnode during state sync is allowed.
-The next time full node is started, it will resume by loading Manifest and downloaded chunks then download missing chunks.
+The next time full node is started, it will resume by loading Manifest and downloaded snapshot chunks then download missing snapshot chunks.

 Once state sync is successful, a `STATESYNC.LOCK` file will be created under `$HOME/data` to prevent state sync next time.